keghub/unit-testing-csharp/docs/NUnit-glue-library.md

 In fact, all of these changes are connected.
 By adding the `AutoData` attribute we have effectively moved the _Arrange_ phase out of the unit test and we now accept all the pieces we need to run the test as parameters.

+The main advantages of doing so are:
+- shorter tests that are easier to scan and understand
+- focus on the _Act_ and _Assert_ phases rather than on _Arrange_
+- centralized configuration on how to create objects (see below)

 Specifically, the `AutoData` attribute took care of
 - creating an instance of `Fixture`,
 - inspecting the parameters of the unit test